overlay-market/OIPs/notes/note-7.md

 ![Image of Stable Distribution Plot](../assets/oip-1/stable_cdf.svg)

 where the horizontal red dashed line represents a CDF value of 0.99.
-An anticipated upper bound of 3.3x on the percentage change in log price when modeling with the Normal distribution (green) with a confidence level of 99%, can turn out to be an actual upper bound of 32x when modeling with the Cauchy distribution (blue) using the same degree of confidence.
+An anticipated upper bound of 3.3x on the percentage change in log price when modeling with the normal distribution (green) with a confidence level of 99%, can turn out to be an actual upper bound of 32x when modeling with the Cauchy distribution (blue) using the same degree of confidence.
 This is an order of magnitude difference that can result from model or calibration error.

 How do we then ensure the protocol is robust with respect to tail events in the price of the underlying feed?
 Guided by Taleb's work, we cut off the damage associated with the tails: simply by setting a maximum value in the contract payoff for the price delta each trade can have.
 For the inverse market, the prior PnL plot would reduce to something like